Victaulic: History

 The original purpose of the Victaulic pipe joint was for military applications but quickly gained popularity in other commercial and industrial markets.
 The concept emerged when inventor Lieutenant Ernest Tribe, of the Royal Engineers, devised a special form of joint for use on pipes and cylinders containing gases and chemicals under very high pressure.
 Tribe, in conjunction with Dr Henry Hele-Shaw, a noted English hydraulic engineer, had been engaged by the British Government during the war to advance trench warfare tactics.

 On 4 April 1919, Lt Tribe filed the patent for what is now known as the Victaulic coupling.

 My invention is for an improved pipe joint which obviates the necessity for raising flanges at the ends of the pipes to be joined.
 I do not attempt to butt the ends of pipe together in order to form a fluid-tight joint, either with or without a packing ring between, but employ instead one packing ring made of flexible material, the form of which is an essential feature of the invention.

 — Tribe U.K. Patent 149,381 filing – 4 April 1919.

 Shortly thereafter, the Victory Pipe Joint Co. was established in London, England and a second patent was filed in both names.
 Dr Hele-Shaw had numerous inventions including the multiple-plate clutch, stream-line filter, variable-pitch propeller, and Victaulic pipe joint.

 Victaulic fittings were used in tunnels, ship work, and borings.
 The demand for dependable pipeline systems increased during World War II.
 The earlier methods of distributing petroleum during war included shipping it overseas and dispersing by tank car, truck, or rail.

+Early applications of Victaulic's fittings included pipelines installed in tunnels, ships, and boreholes, where space constraints or movement made conventional flanged joints less practical.
+According to the company's corporate history, Victaulic couplings were used during the Second World War in shipboard piping and temporary pipelines that distributed water and fuel.

+Victaulic later established manufacturing and administrative operations in Pennsylvania's Lehigh Valley, breaking ground on its Forks Township headquarters in 1976.
+By 2019, the company was expanding manufacturing operations in China, Poland, and Canada, and was preparing to open a manufacturing facility in Lower Nazareth Township, Pennsylvania.

+Victaulic also operates a foundry in Lawrenceville, in Tioga County.
+In 2024, the company announced a $100 million expansion of the facility, supported by $1.5 million in Pennsylvania state funding.
+The project was expected to create at least 214 jobs and retain 1,611 positions statewide.
+Construction on the expansion began in 2026.